jostart99/faminer/README.md

 cp hostlist.txt.example hostlist.txt
 ```
 #### 3. Edit hostlist.txt
-For convenience, the miner use aliases to communicate with each other, so you need to configure the IP and the corresponding alias, which can be the same or different from the host name, but can not be duplicated
+For convenience, the miner uses aliases to communicate with each other.
+You need to configure the IP addresses and corresponding aliases.
+Aliases can be the same or different from the host names but must be unique.
 Example:
 ```
 192.168.1.200 worker0